How it all began

 The Redcoats hall of fame includes many illustrious names from British showbiz.
 Des O’Connor and Jimmy Tarbuck started out as Redcoats in the 50s - followed over the years by Status Quo’s Francis Rossi, stargazer Russell Grant, TV hosts Rod Hull and Johnny Ball, Darren Day, “H” from Steps and Stephen Mulhern.
 And though never a Redcoat, national treasure Sir Cliff Richard got his first break at Butlins Clacton, making his professional debut with his group Cliff Richard and The Dreamers.

 Billy was always keen to attract the biggest and brightest stars of their day, in order to put on entertainments of the highest order for his guests.
 If we were to travel back in time to the summer season of 1948, one of the acts we could see at the Gaiety Theatre at Skegness would be the comedy duo Laurel & Hardy.
-Coming right up to date, we have Madness appearing at Minehead in November 2012.

 The war years and after